kWeech/BroBot/README.md

 - /draft -> drafts random picks for players for Lekmod version of Civ5, Northgard, and Armello

 ### OpenAI
-- /chat -> uses openAI's chat NLP ai to respond to prompt
+- /chat -> uses OpenAI's chat NLP ai to respond to prompt
-- /image -> uses openAI's DALLE to create AI images based on the given prompt
+- /image -> uses OpenAI's DALLE to create AI images based on the given prompt

 ### Music/Audio
 - /play -> takes a query, searches it on YouTube and plays the first search result's audio in the voice channel you are in